Few U.S. oil and gas firms return small-business COVID-19 loans

 One aspect of the latter that has been used by oil and gas firms is the so-called Paycheck Protection Program (PPP) for small businesses, providing loans that can be forgiven to cover payroll expenses, as well as mortgage interest, rent and utility costs.

-Denver-based exploration and production company PDC Energy Inc (PDCE.O), which has a market capitalization of $1.3 billion, said on May 8 it had returned its $10 million PPP loan.
+Denver-based exploration and production company PDC Energy Inc, which has a market capitalization of $1.3 billion, said on May 8 it had returned its $10 million PPP loan.

 Public companies and their employees were being “discriminated against” by a “politically driven process”, Taylor told analysts during the company’s first-quarter earnings call on May 7.

-Among those receiving loans, but which had not disclosed whether they would return the funds as of Monday, included Calumet Specialty Products (CLMT.O).
+Among those receiving loans, but which had not disclosed whether they would return the funds as of Monday, included Calumet Specialty Products.
 The Indianapolis-based refiner received $31.4 million through five PPP applications.

-Exploration firms Amplify Energy Corp (AMPY.N) and Battalion Oil Corp BATL.A received $5.5 million and $2.2 million respectively.
-Houston-based onshore driller Independence Contract Drilling (ICD.N) gained a $10 million PPP loan.
+Exploration firms Amplify Energy Corp and Battalion Oil Corp received $5.5 million and $2.2 million respectively.
+Houston-based onshore driller Independence Contract Drilling gained a $10 million PPP loan.

 The quartet, along with the other five listed oil and gas firms that received PPP loans, did not respond to requests for comment.